 - Colorado College

-No. 2: Test-optional admissions aren’t common at prestigious universities
+2. Test-optional admissions aren’t common at prestigious universities.

-Universities are more likely to rely heavily or exclusively on a student’s standardized test scores, grade point averages and class rank.
+Universities are more likely to rely on a student’s test scores, grade point averages and class rank.
 In contrast, colleges, which are much smaller than universities, are more likely to evaluate applicants holistically, so ignoring test scores isn’t as critical.

 The most highly rated research university to implement a test-optional admission policy is Wake Forest University in North Carolina.
-The other most highly ranked universities that are test optional are Brandeis University (Mass.), George Washington University (D.C.), Worcester Polytechnic Institute (Mass.) and American University (D.C.).
+The other highly-ranked universities that are test optional are Brandeis University, George Washington University, Worcester Polytechnic Institute and American University.

-No. 4: When in doubt about going test-optional, ask the college
+4. When in doubt about going test-optional, ask the college.

 If you plan to sit on your scores, you need to be competitive with your GPA and other admission qualifications.
 A weak candidate who doesn’t submit scores will not enjoy an advantage any more than someone with the same GPA and ACT/SAT results.

 When comparing your test scores with previous average scores at a test-optional college, keep in mind that these scores are probably inflated.
 That’s because almost all colleges only calculate the scores they receive.
-Obviously, the students who don’t turn their test scores in will have had lower scores that would have brought down the college-wide averages.
+Obviously, the students who don’t turn in their test scores have lower scores that will bring down the college average.

-A paper published in The Journal of College Admissions suggested that colleges that switch to a test-optional policy see an immediate 10 to 20 percent hike in applications.
+A paper published in The Journal of College Admissions suggested colleges that switch to a test-optional policy see an immediate 10-20% hike in applications.
 Generating that spike in applications normally would cost up to hundreds of thousands of dollars in marketing.

 “Our findings suggest that test-optional admissions policies as a whole have done little to meet their manifest goals of expanding educational opportunity for low-income and minority students,” Belasco said.